Muhammad-Mohad/Solitaire-Game-Using-C-/README.md

+A simple console based solitaire game

+Just run the main.cpp and then move cards using the following commands:

 -> move number of cards from one column to another by command like "m c1 c2 3"

 -> move a single card from stockpile to wastepile with command "s"